-- acquisition system of the SEVIRI sensor on board the satellites of the series MSG (Meteosat Second Generation).
-The system also acquires resampled images within 1 km of the MODIS sensors, AVHRR and GOES geostationary satellites (USA) and HIMAWARI (Japan). - ▶ FLIR thermocamera; - ▶ C LAI 2200 Plant Canopy Analyzer (LI-COR 2012) and Dualex 4 A Force for estimating LAI (Leaf Area Index) and the content of chlorophyll and polyphenols in the leaves; - drone esarotors (SAPR SF6) equipped with a multispectral camera MicaSense with 5 channels.
+- acquisition system of the SEVIRI sensor on board the geostationary satellite of the MSG (Meteosat Second Generation) series; the system also acquires resampled images within 1 km of the MODIS sensors, AVHRR and GOES geostationary satellites (USA) and HIMAWARI (Japan). - ▶ FLIR thermocamera; - ▶ C LAI 2200 Plant Canopy Analyzer (LI-COR 2012) and Dualex 4 A Force for estimating LAI (Leaf Area Index) and the content of chlorophyll and polyphenols in the leaves; - ▶ drone esarotors (SAPR SF6) equipped with a multispectral camera MicaSense with 5 channels.